Coley Park: History

-By this time Vachell House had once again fallen into disrepair, and was subject to seasonal flooding from the Holy Brook.
-McConnell commissioned a new mansion, Coley House, from the architect Daniel Asher Alexander, well known for his work in London Docks.
+McConnell commissioned a new mansion, Coley House, from the architect Daniel Asher Alexander.
 This house still stands today, and is often referred to as Coley Mansion House or Coley Park House.
-The old house was demolished, and it is likely that much of its materials were recycled in the new house, which, as built, was of two stories.
+The old house was demolished, although its outhouses were retained and used for stabling and later a garage, and housing of the bailiff, head gardener and chauffeur as well as Coley Farmhouse.

 In 1810, McConnell sold the estate and house to John Berkeley Monck.
+In the same year, the Kennet and Avon Canal opened, linking the Kennet Navigation in Newbury to the Avon Navigation in Bath.
+This put the estate on the side of the principal water route between London and Bristol.

 Around 1840, John Bligh Monck made some changes to Coley House, including a new staircase and, probably, adding the third floor that is now to be seen.
-The Monck family would continue to own the estate until 1937, when it was sold to John Bucknell.
-The Bucknells continued to own the site until the mid-1950s when the estate was sold to a number of purchasers.
+The Monck family would continue to own the estate until 1937, when it was sold to Harry Keevil, whose father had originally rented the House from George Stanley Monck in 1910.

-Between 1882 and 1889, Reading Football Club played their games at Coley Park, on the site now known as Coley Park Recreation Ground.
+Between 1882 and 1889, Reading Football Club played their games at Coley, in the grounds of the Park.
 This was the clubs first enclosed venue, with previous matches being played on open playing fields.

 During the First World War two fields in Coley Park were used as an airfield for the Royal Flying Corps' No 1 School of Military Aeronautics and No.1 School of Technical Training, based nearby.
 However, flying was disrupted by river fogs and by the end of the war the airfield fell into disuse.
 Amongst the pilots trained at Coley Park was W. E. Johns, who went on to create the Biggles series of aviation-based adventure stories.

 After the Second World War, the Ministry of Agriculture occupied Coley House and the garden areas in the northern part of the estate.
 Two blocks of offices were built for the ministry in these grounds, the more recent in 1968.
 Coley House subsequently became semi-derelict.